odoo/runbot/README.md

 - *Project id*: `runbot` This is important since you can only chose repo triggering a new build in this project.
 - *Triggers*: `runbot` A new build will be created int the project when pushing on this repo.
 - *Dependencies*: `odoo` Runbot needs odoo to run
-- *Config*: `Default no run` Will start a build but dont make it running at the end.
+- *Config*: `Default no run` Will start a build but don't make it running at the end.
 You can still wake up a build.

 When a branch is pushed, a new batch will be created, and after one minute the new build will be created if no other change is detected.